Juanda16/ai-digit-recognizer/README.md

 # ai-digit-recognizer

-## How to run the conteinerized solution
+## How to run the containerized solution
 Assuming you have docker and it's running
 1. clone the repository
 Bash